danielmarschall/filter_foundry/wpj/README.md

   Remember how many characters you have added or deleted, and subtract or add them to the number written above the before-instructions (currently 347).
 This is the number of bytes of the commands.

+- In the code, it is important that all variables are declared at the top of the scope (curly brackets) and that there is no executable code or assignments in between.

 Remarks